The role of peculiar velocity uncertainties in standard siren cosmology: Simulation

 We tested our formalism for $H_0$ recovery by constructing a model bright siren analysis of a simulated dataset.
 For this purpose we used the $z=0$ snapshot of the Gigaparsec WiggleZ N-body (GiggleZ) simulation \citep{2015MNRAS.449.1454P}, which is a dark matter-only simulation run in a $1 \, h^{-1}$ Gpc periodic box with a halo mass resolution of $3.0 \times 10^{11} h^{-1} M_{\odot}$.
 This simulation was created using the fiducial WMAP-5 cosmological parameters: $\Omega_m = 0.273$, $\Omega_{\Lambda} = 0.727$, $\Omega_b = 0.0456$, $h = 0.705$, $\sigma_8 = 0.812$ and $n_s = 0.960$.

-We used the dark matter particle distribution of the simulation to create a mock bright siren analysis, where we summarize the steps as follows: \begin{itemize} \item We randomly sub-sampled $N$ particles with distances $D_{{\rm true},\alpha}$ in the range $D_{\rm min} < D < D_{\rm max}$ from the observer, where $\alpha = \{1 , 2, ..., N \}$, assuming $D_{\rm min} = 20 \, {\rm Mpc}$. \item We converted these distances to observed redshifts $z_\alpha$ using Eq.~\ref{eq:zapprox}, including the true radial velocities of the simulation particles, and assuming a fiducial value of Hubble's constant $H_{0,{\rm fid}} = 70 \, {\rm km} \, {\rm s}^{-1} \, {\rm Mpc}^{-1}$. \item We added a Gaussian error to the distances equal to a constant fraction of the true distances, $\sigma_{D,\alpha} = f_D \, D_{{\rm true},\alpha}$, forming the noisy distances, $D_\alpha$. \item We applied a velocity-field reconstruction algorithm (as described below) to a sub-sample of the particle distribution in the cuboid, to derive a reconstructed model velocity at each object, $v_\alpha$.
-Given a real dataset, this reconstruction algorithm would be applied instead to the observed galaxy distribution from a large-scale structure survey of the local Universe; our implementation is conceptually similar for the purposes of this study. \item We used this mock dataset $\{ D_\alpha, z_\alpha, \sigma_{D,\alpha}, v_\alpha \}$ to estimate $H_0$, comparing various analysis approaches as discussed below. \end{itemize} We repeated this analysis varying the number of bright sirens $N$, their maximum distance $D_{\rm max}$, and the fractional distance error $f_D$.
+We used the dark matter particle distribution of the simulation to create a mock bright siren analysis, where we summarize the steps as follows: \begin{itemize} \item We randomly sub-sampled $N$ particles with distances $D_{{\rm true},\alpha}$ in the range $D_{\rm min} < D < D_{\rm max}$ from the observer, where $\alpha = \{1 , 2, ..., N \}$, assuming $D_{\rm min} = 20 \, {\rm Mpc}$. \item We converted these distances to observed redshifts $z_\alpha$ using Eq.~\ref{eq:zapprox}, including the true radial velocities of the simulation particles, and assuming a fiducial value of Hubble's constant $H_{0,{\rm fid}} = 70 \, {\rm km} \, {\rm s}^{-1} \, {\rm Mpc}^{-1}$. \item We considered two options for assigning distance errors to each model siren.
+In the first case, we added a Gaussian error to the distances equal to a constant fraction of the true distances, $\sigma_{D,\alpha} = f_D \, D_{{\rm true},\alpha}$, forming the noisy distances, $D_\alpha$.
+In the second option, we scaled the error with distance more realistically, by adopting the model of \cite{2019PhRvD.100j3523M}.
+Specifically, we scaled the signal-to-noise ratio (SNR) of the GW strain as $\rho_\alpha = \rho_{\rm min} D_{\rm max}/D_{{\rm true},\alpha}$ where $\rho_{\rm min} = 12$, and the resulting error as $\sigma_{D,\alpha} = D_{{\rm true},\alpha}/\rho_\alpha$.
+We refer to this second case as ``SNR-scaled distance errors''. \item We applied a velocity-field reconstruction algorithm (as described below) to a sub-sample of the particle distribution in the cuboid, to derive a reconstructed model velocity at each object, $v_\alpha$.
+Given a real dataset, this reconstruction algorithm would be applied instead to the observed galaxy distribution from a large-scale structure survey of the local Universe; our implementation is conceptually similar for the purposes of this study. \item We used this mock dataset $\{ D_\alpha, z_\alpha, \sigma_{D,\alpha}, v_\alpha \}$ to estimate $H_0$, comparing various analysis approaches as discussed below. \end{itemize} We repeated this analysis varying the number of bright sirens $N$, their maximum distance $D_{\rm max}$, and the fractional distance error $f_D$ (or, as an alternative, the SNR-scaled errors).

 For convenience of this analysis we assume a ``Fourier-based'' linear-theory velocity reconstruction approach, which uses a density-field defined within a Fourier cuboid. \cite{2024OJAp....7E..87B} contrast the Fourier-based approach with the more computationally-intensive spherical Fourier-Bessel reconstruction within a curved-sky window function, demonstrating in each case how the sample variance and noise propagates into the statistics of the reconstructed velocity field.
 However, in our study we focus instead on the propagation of the velocity field statistics into the posterior probability distribution of $H_0$.
 In this case, we simply assume a uniform selection function within the box.